 Like Dissolves Like Lab Activity

 I usually set this up as stations, for ease of setup and cleanup.
 I give my students test tubes, water and a bunch of different substances.
-Then they will add a few drops of each substance in order to determine if it is polar or nonpolar.
-I usually do this to have my students evaluate the Lewis structure.
-But for this lab, it’s really just to get them to investigate polar and nonpolar.
+They add some water to the test tube and then add a few drops of each substance.
+This helps them to determine if the substances is polar or nonpolar.
+There’s two pieces of information used for this.
+One is the result of the Like Dissolves Like test, and the second is evaluating the Lewis Structure.

 The substances in this hands on activity for teaching likes dissolves like are usually found in a kitchen.
 I’ve done a few different versions of this lab and different substances each time.
 Here’s a list of things I’ve used: